spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-updates.md

 ### Update a Cluster Profile without Publishing a New Version

-You can make updates to a profile that is in-use by one or more active cluster, and doing so will trigger an update to all clusters that are using the cluster profile.
+You can make updates to a profile that is in-use by one or more active clusters, and doing so will trigger an update to all clusters that are using the cluster profile.
 For more information, refer to [Update a Cluster Profile](../../profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md).

 :::caution
 We do not recommend updating a currently deployed cluster profile version to push out changes.
 Instead, we recommend creating a new profile version, and then upgrade active clusters to the new version.